The Real New Testament Church

 Nevertheless, all was not lost.
 With foreknowledge, God was fully aware that Adam would fail to satisfy his role of headship on the renovated earth.
 He had predetermined to remedy Adam’s fallen headship by stipulation of the Eternal Covenant.

 In this present age, the new headship, law, and life of the Eternal Covenant were predetermined to be manifested on earth through the New Testament church.
-They ensure that the elect of the church are legally suitable and organically compatible with God.
+The benefit of the covenant ensures that the elect of the church are legally suitable and organically compatible with God.

-In the New Testament, the new law of the Eternal Covenant is referred to as the “law of Christ,” the “law of faith,” the “law of the Spirit of life (zoe) in Christ Jesus,” the “perfect law,” and the “law of liberty.”
+In the New Testament, the new law of the Eternal Covenant, the "law of God," is referred to as the “law of Christ,” the “law of faith,” the “law of the Spirit of life (zoe) in Christ Jesus,” the “perfect law,” and the “law of liberty.”
 (Romans 3:27; 8:2; 1 Corinthians 9:21; Galatians 6:2; James 1:25; 2:12) Often referred to in this book as the “rule of life,” it secures legal suitability with God.

 Vertical Divider